By DAVID CORREIA

 Also his claim that he was in pursuit of a DWI suspect now appears shaky.
 According to police logs, Casaus did not report spotting a DWI suspect, engaging in pursuit, or even activating his emergency equipment.

-He went off duty the night of the accident at 11 PM and was not heard again by dispatch until he reported the accident.
+He went off duty the night of the accident at 11 PM and was not heard from again by dispatch until he reported the accident.